Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 Download Maven from [here](http://maven.apache.org/download.cgi) and unzip it to a directory of your choosing, eg. `c:\maven`.
 Add the `bin` directory to `PATH`, eg. `c:\maven\bin`.
 You should be able to type `mvn` on the command prompt.

+### Third Party (Non Maven Central Items)

+After maven is installed, go into `Source/ThirdParty` and run `maven-install.bat`.
+This will install third party dependencies needed for building that are not available in maven central.
+This is done to allow us to avoid using system scope dependencies.

 ### Windows SDK or Microsoft Visual Studio 2008

 Visual Studio is not required, but useful when editing .NET code.
 At the least, install the Windows SDK from [here](http://www.microsoft.com/en-us/download/details.aspx?id=8279).
 You should be able to run `msbuild` from the command prompt.